 i. the parties may consider engaging a mediator for issue resolution

 (see below), or

 ii.
 Recommendations will be provided to the Minister that accurately reflect participants’ different perspectives.

+The FN-DFO Committee will prepare a report to the Minister setting out the final recommendations, which will be attached to the decision note to the Minister;

-Parties will not directly present the Minister with recommendations that have not been previously presented to or shared with the Options Development Working Group.
+i.
+Parties will not directly present the Minister with recommendations or submissions that have not been previously presented to or shared with the Options Development Working Group and the FN-DFO Committee.

+j.
+Recommendations being advanced to the Minister must come from the FN-DFO Committee.
+The Minister will not consider recommendations outside of the FN-DFO Committee process.

 Final Decision Making

-Recommendations will be provided to the Minister for consideration.
+Recommendations will be provided to the Minister in a report from the FN- DFO Committee for consideration.
 DFO will prepare a formal decision note to accompany the group’s recommendations report.
 The responsibility for the final decision resides with the Minister.
-The Department will provide a written rationale for the decision made
+The Department will provide a written rationale for the decision made, including how the decision accords with aboriginal rights and interests and Canada’s legal obligations to First Nations.

 J. Issue Resolution

 In the event that the parties cannot come to a consensus on policy recommendations, they may jointly choose to engage the assistance of a mutually acceptable party trained in alternative dispute resolution (i.e. negotiation or mediation).
 The parties will discuss with DFO the possibility of DFO resourcing the issue resolution process from the resources available to support the whole SAP review process, or through other resources.
-Should the parties fail to reach consensus during dispute resolution, DFO will move forward with developing policy options that reflect the areas of contention but put forward a clear recommendation.
+Should the parties fail to reach consensus during dispute resolution, FN-DFO Committee will move forward with developing policy options that reflect the areas of contention but put forward a clear recommendation.
 DFO will consult on this recommended option before ultimately seeking the Minister’s approval.

 K. Deliverables